Black Ops (TV series)

 Black Ops is a British television comedy series made for BBC One starring Hammed Animashaun, Gbemisola Ikumelo and Akemnji Ndifornyen, the latter two also being co-creators, writers and executive producers.
 The first series aired in May 2023.
-A second series was commissioned in August 2023.
+A second series was commissioned in August 2023; which premiered on 8 January 2026.
+In May 2026, Black Ops was renewed for a third series.

 Synopsis

 In East London, Dom and Kay are two police community support officers who join the Greater London Police and find themselves working undercover.